rucev/Calculator/README.md

 <li> It considers the pripority of different kinds of operators in long calculations.
 Rounds decimal numbers to two places.</li>
 <li> Rounds decimal numbers to two places.</li>

 ## ...
 But why?
 This little project is part of a challenge in the precourse of the ISDI Coders's Online Web Developement course.

+## Wanna calculate some basic 2 + 2?

+Or maybe even more! <a href="https://rucev.github.io/Calculator/">Go ahead and do some maths</a>.